kaulex99/Konf_M20_Kauer_Khalil_Schedler/README.md

 ### @version

-Keyword to providde current version of the class/method.
+Keyword to provide current version of the class/method.

 ### @see